-My research focuses on inequality with an emphasis on globalization and place.
-The times and places I find most interesting occur in the American South.
+My research focuses on inequality with an emphasis on globalization and place, primarily in the American South.
 A recurring theme in my work is that tensions between global processes and local practices create paradoxes.
-These paradoxes challenge commonly accepted sociological explanations and suggest theoretical and policy implications for research on education, economic development, community, civil society, and democracy.
+These paradoxes challenge commonly accepted sociological explanations with implications for research on education, economic development, community, civil society, and democracy.
 My research has been awarded the Distinguished Research Award and a Dunavant University Professorship at the University of Memphis.
 In 2016, I received the Distinguished Alumna Award from the University of Tennessee Department of Sociology.

 The graduate and undergraduate classes I taught at the University of Memphis included Urban Theory, Racial and Social Inequality, Black and White Women in the South, and others.
 I served as a past Director of Women's and Gender Studies, and was a faculty affiliate with the Center for Research on Women.
 Currently, I am serving as President of Sociologists for Women in Society, and as a member of the Dean's Advisory Board for the College of Arts and Sciences at the University of Tennessee, Knoxville.

 Email me with requests for professional presentations, workshops and lectures.